Olivine-Labs/lustache/README.md

 If the value of a section key is a function, it is called with the section's literal block of text, un-rendered, as its first argument.
 The second argument is a special rendering function that uses the current view as its view argument.
-It is called in the context of the current view object.

 Template: